events555/Rbuild/README.md

 # Chat for Build Requests

-Updated 4/17: Chat history implementation is complete.
-Final task to run is setting up with the user database to create separate rooms.
-Possible front end implementation:
-* Updating user status whether or not they are in the chat room
-* Modifying the timestamp on chat history messages (currently sets it as time upon entering room).
+Updated 4/22: Redesigning to create one large chat room for all customers and builders to communicate through.
+Currently setting up private messaging.
+Still need to find a way to display usernames from database.

-I am using Node.js for this and have the following installed: nodemon, socket.io, express, mysql
+I am using Node.js for this and have the following installed: nodemon, socket.io, express, mysql2

 Files that are included:
 * index.html: Just a generic html file with hyperlink references that go to builder or customer view but this